Np93/Matcha/README.md

 - ✅ Google OAuth2 login (fully implemented, Google-side still in dev mode)
 - ✅ Date planning system (experimental)
 - ✅ typing in chat

+## Areas for Improvement

+Several enhancements have been identified to optimize the user experience and application performance:

+- **Unify WebSocket connections**: centralize WebSocket channels (chat, notifications, calls...) to reduce the number of open connections and simplify frontend handling.
+- **Add pagination** when searching profiles to reduce initial loading time and improve responsiveness.
+- **Message read indicators**: display whether a message has been read in the chat interface for better conversation clarity.
+- **Redesign the profile page** for a more polished look and improved layout of user information.

 ## Author
 - Project developed by Nicolas Hirzel and Jérémy Olivier